-The neutral, moderately cushioned Brooks PureFlow 5 is a remarkably versatile shoe, with high metric scores across the board.
-This model has the most balanced performance overall; it strikes the perfect balance of comfort, weight, durability, flexibility, and responsiveness, making this an unrivaled shoe.
-We rate the Brooks PureFlow 5 as having the most comfort of all the designs we tested, and it remains comfortable from the first mile through the last.
-The shoe features a plush wrap-around collar for a nice hug around the heel and ankle, and has a new, snug-fitting, synthetic mesh upper.
-The lack of a midfoot trusstic allows full contact with the ground during landing, creates a more natural heel-to-toe transition for heel-strikers, and generally creates a smooth ride, complete with an innovative segmented crash pad.
+Our Editors' Choice Award in 2017 goes to the neutral, moderately cushioned PureFlow 6.
+This versatile model balances the key aspects better than the rest, combining comfort, weight, durability, flexibility, breathability, and responsiveness to make this an unrivaled shoe.
+It's also the most comfort of all contenders, from the first mile through the last.
+The shoe's plush, wrap-around collar hugs the ankle and heel and has a snug-fitting, synthetic mesh upper.
+The lack of a midfoot trusstic allows full contact with the ground during landing, creates a more natural heel-to-toe transition for heel-strikers, and creates a smooth ride, complete with an innovative segmented crash pad.
 This cushy crash pad is polished off by nubs on the outsole that offer plenty of traction in all road conditions and allow for a responsive ride.
-The PureFlow 5 wins Editors' Choice for its light weight, responsiveness, durability, and breathability when stacked next to the other contenders in our group.
+Brooks released the PureFlow 6 in 2017 as a replacement to the previous PureFlow 5, and our reviewers are stoked this shoe just keeps getting better.

 Best Bang for the Buck